alihakimi68/Dust_storm_modeling/README.md

     - CreateDataSet = False  # True for creating a dataset from For training folder
     - window_size = 3  # 3,5,7 ... for picking window size to search neighbor pixels of dust source
     - FindBestParam = False  # True for finding the best hyperparameters
+    - year_list = list(range(2001, 2021))  # temporal duration to study 2021 is not included
+    - CalculateSeasons = True  # divide data in to 4 periods :
+      ### First Period is Dry from 2000:2004
+      ### Second Period is Wet from 2005:2007
+      ### Third Period is Dry from 2008:2012
+      ### Fourth Period is Wet from 2012:2020
+    - Select which type of statistical parameters should be calculated as input feature

+      numerical = {'Mean': False,
+             'WMean': True,
+             'Variance': False,
+             'Covariance': False,
+             'Median': True}

+      categorical = {'Entropy': True,
+               'Mode': False}